marcosbarata/Mercedes/README.md

 On the business side, it's simple.
 Usually, customers choose a vehicle with a given set of attributes (fuel type, transmission, etc) and then they choose a retailer near them, booking the vehicle for an available time slot.

-We provided you with sample data to make your task easier.
+We provided you with [sample data](https://github.com/mercedesbenzio/SINFO-backend-challenge/blob/master/dataset.json) to make your task easier.
 This sample data is composed of:
   - a collection of dealers;
     - each dealer contains a set of vehicles that are available on its dealership;
     - each vehicle presents its own set of attributes (eg: model, fuel type, transmission type and days of the week that it's available for a test drive).
   - a collection of already scheduled bookings.

+Download the sample data [dataset.json](https://github.com/mercedesbenzio/SINFO-backend-challenge/blob/master/dataset.json)

 ## Data Structure: